percona/postgresql-docs/docs/solutions/dr-pgbackrest-setup.md

 !!! note

-       On Debian and Ubuntu, the path to the configuration file is `/etc/postgresql/16/main/postgresql.conf`.
+       :material-debian: On Debian and Ubuntu, the path to the configuration file is `/etc/postgresql/16/main/postgresql.conf`.

        On RHEL and CentOS, the path to the configuration file is `/var/lib/pgsql/16/data/`.